 He invented all the different people that you and I were intended to be.
 It is when I turn to Christ, when I give up myself to His personality, that I first begin to have a real personality of my own.”

 As we get to know Him, the truest part of us begins to shine through.
-Godliness–not self-righteousness–will begin to break through.
+Godliness–not self-righteousness–will begin to breakthrough.

 His Divine Character in Me

 The second part of this verse mentions the “great and precious promises” through which we are changed.
 I like to view these as portals by which we come to God.
 Particularly when I am feeling my least lovable.
 I need to know that God can be accessed, and His promises are the doorway into His presence.
 His promises remind me that I can approach God with boldness, that He will never leave me nor forsake me, and that He will complete this work He started in me.
-When God is hard to find, His promises is the light that leads me home to Him.
+When God is hard to find, His promises are the light that leads me home to Him.

 The need to partake in God’s divine nature is most necessary in the moments I am my weakest.